Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

   port: 8443
   ssl:
     key-alias:           # The alias corresponding to the certificate in Azure Key Vault.
-    key-store-type: AzureKeyVault  # The keystore type that enables the use of Azure Key Vault for your server-side SSL certificate.
+    key-store-type: Azure  # The keystore type that enables the use of Azure Key Vault for your server-side SSL certificate.
 ```

 Make sure the client-id can access target Key Vault.
 Here are steps to configure access policy: